-SECTION 6.(b) There is appropriated from the General Fund to the North Carolina Teaching Fellows Program Trust Fund the sum of one million dollars (\$1,000,000) in recurring funds for the 2021-2022 fiscal year and the sum of four million seven hundred thousand dollars (\$4,700,000) in recurring funds for the 2022-2023 fiscal year to support an additional 490 teacher licensure candidates.
+SECTION 6.(b) There is appropriated from the General Fund to the North Carolina Teaching Fellows Program Trust Fund the sum of five million seven hundred thousand dollars (\$5,700,000) in recurring funds for the 2024-2025 fiscal year to support an additional 490 teacher licensure candidates.

-SECTION 6.(c) This section applies beginning with the 2022-2023 academic year.
+SECTION 6.(c) Subsection (a) of this section applies to applications for the award of funds beginning in the 2025-2026 academic year.

 PART VII.
-PEPSC/EDUCATOR PREPARATION PROGRAM REPORTING CHANGES SECTION 7.1.
+PEPSC/EDUCATOR PREPARATION PROGRAM REPORTING CHANGES

+SECTION 7.1.
 G.S.
 115C-269.35(b) is amended by adding a new subdivision to read:

 "(12a) The percentage of students of color enrolling in and completing the program.

 For the purposes of this subsection, a student of color means a student identifying as Hispanic, African American, Asian, American Indian, Native Hawaiian, or of two or more races."